arestivo/slides/markdown/indexes.md

 # Pre-calculate FTS

-For performance reasons, we should consider adding a column to tables where FTS is to be performed containg the *ts_vector* values of each row.
+For **performance** reasons, we should consider adding a column to tables where FTS is to be performed containg the *ts_vector* values of **each row**.

 This column should be updated whenever a row changes or is inserted.
-This can be done easily using triggers:
+This can be done easily using a **trigger**:

 ~~~sql
 CREATE FUNCTION post_search_update() RETURNS TRIGGER AS $$